graphboltdev/docs/docs/graphql-client/authentication.md

 ![Cognito User Pools](img/cognito-user-pools.png)

 :::tip
-Clicking on _Id Token_ or _Access Token_ in the info window, will take you to https://jwt.io/ to vizualize the content of that token.
+Clicking on _Id Token_ or _Access Token_ in the info window, will take you to https://jwt.io/ to visualize the content of that token.
 :::

 :::info